George Washington

 Dolan decided Tunstall had to be killed.
 Tunstall sensed it but was too far into his venture to back out now and began hiring guns.
 On the night of February 17th, George Washington caught gossip of Dolan and Billy Matthew’s activities.
 Washington warned Tunstall that Matthews had a posse of 43 men and intended to decoy the Tunstall men out of their defenses, to kill them all and make off with their cattle.
 Matthews’ plot was foiled but they still managed to kill Tunstall the next day while he was traveling.

 The Lincoln County War erupted.
-The Regulators were formed in the name of John Tustall and commanded then by Alex Mcsween.
+The Regulators were formed in the name of John Tunstall and commanded then by Alex Mcsween.
 George Washington became loosely affiliated to the organization and the troubles that came with it.

 In retaliation for Tunstall, the Regulators killed 5 of the Murphy/Dolan men including the Sheriff and his deputy who were on Dolans side.
 An arresting party led by Dolan friend, deputy George Peppin, assisted by Lt.
 Smith from Fort Stanton, arrested some of Mcsween’s men, including George Washington and another servant of Mcsweens, a Mr. George Robinson.
 The two Mcsween employees were arrested on suspicion of being accomplices to the murders of sheriff Brady and deputy Hindman.
 Washington was sent to Mesilla for trial where he posted Bond.
 After returning to Lincoln County he was arrested again and paroled.